 Gabor Maté says: “trauma, from the Greek for “wound,” is not what happens to you; it is what happens inside you as a result of what happens to you … It is not the blow on the head, but the concussion I get.”
 That, he says, is the good news.

-She is surviving on a lollipop in the mouth with water, yoghurt and orange.
+She was surviving on a lollipop in the mouth with water, yoghurt and orange.
 My body just closed on the Thursday, the distress of seeing my mother gasping for water and breath.
 The smell and aura of death took me to my lowest level vibration which is ‘FEAR’.
 I did not exercise; I ate clean but felt my body curled into the foetal position.
 My central nervous system went into fight or flight, everything hurt, and I felt my whole muscular and fascial system go tight, compressed and restricted.
 I started mouth breathing and my movement patterns regressed.
 This all happened in a period of just a few days.

 My stress load was through the roof, there was no way I could do my dead lifts or any working out at the gym.
 Instead, I did what’s called ‘working in’ (Paul Chek), slow moves with no start or finish which will gently energise and regulate my central nervous system.
 Gentle swimming and walking in the swimming pool.
 This, with a strict nutrient dense diet and some yoga, helped me feel back to my normal self six days on, even with the thoughts of what and when the inevitable occurs.
 You see we need to love and care for ourselves before we care for others.